Knowledge Hub

 • On the other hand, general authorisation means controllers will pre-approve a list of sub-processors or criteria for selecting sub-processors.
 They can receive notifications of changes and make objections to them.

-The choice between specific and general authorisation can depend on practical factors, such as bargaining power and how the processor operates in practice, so this isn’t a one-size-fits-all approach.
+The choice between specific and general authorisation can depend on practical factors, such as bargaining power and the processor's operational practices, so this isn’t a one-size-fits-all approach.

 Controllers with more leverage working with smaller suppliers may be able to insist on the specific authorisation route for tighter control over data processing in supply chains.
 However, larger processors with established supply chains will typically require general authorisation due to operational constraints and the fact that they already operate depending on several third-party processors.

 Overall, this can be a heavily negotiated point.
-For example, the controller wants control, but the processor needs flexibility, as giving absolute discretion to their controller customer won’t work with long supply chains.
+For example, the controller wants control, but the processor needs flexibility, as granting absolute discretion to the controller customer would not work with extended supply chains.

-When a processor intends to add or replace a sub-processor under general authorisation, the UK GDPR requires them to notify the controller in writing to give them the right to object by a certain date.
+When a processor intends to add or replace a sub-processor under general authorisation, the UK GDPR requires them to notify the controller in writing, giving them the right to object by a specific date.
 Controllers will need sufficient time to assess the proposed change and, if necessary, raise objections.
-This can also be tricky in negotiation and practically – e.g. how can a processor completely reliant on a sub-processor accommodate objections in practice?
+This can also be tricky in negotiations and practice – e.g., how can a processor that is entirely reliant on a sub-processor accommodate objections in practice?

 Parties need to find a way forward by considering the practicalities of their projects and reaching a resolution.